ThePhD/.github/CODE_OF_CONDUCT.md

 - the severity of what happened;
 - the number of individuals involved;
 - the staff member spoken to or the means of contact; and
-- any action taken to address the situation and help the victim.
+- any action taken to address the situation and help the affected person or people.

 This ensures that attendees know exactly how problems are handled, and so that everyone involved in working in this space or at an in-person event has confidence their problems are handled, even if reports are submitted anonymously.